Resumo

 Disclosures

-MDS is a consultant for Acclarent, the founder of PEAK 365 Nutrition and Body Language Vitamins, and is involved in post-market studies for Envoy (noncompensated) and research for MicroTransponder, Inc (noncompensated), Auris Medical, and the National Institutes of Health.
-He receives royalties from seven patents.
-MDS is the author of several references cited in this topic.
+MDS is a consultant for Acclarent, the founder of PEAK 365 Nutrition and Body Language Vitamins, and is involved in post-market studies for Envoy (noncompensated) and research for MicroTransponder, Inc (noncompensated), Auris Medical, and the National Institutes of Health and the Department of Defense.
+He receives royalties from two of his nine patents.
+MDS is the author of several books and references cited in this topic.

 Acknowledgements